Admission and Unit Information - Bachelor of Business and Commerce

 The Marketing Major is available at Bankstown, Campbelltown and Parramatta Campus.

-This Major satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute.
+This Major satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute and the Australian Market and Social Research Society.
 This Major prepares students for a career in any of the diverse fields of marketing in industry, commerce and in not-for-profit and government organisations.

 The Property Major is available in Distance mode and at Parramatta Campus.

-This Major is accredited by the Australian Property Institute (API) and, depending on electives chosen, students may be eligible for API Certified Practising Valuer (CPV) eligibility and registration as a valuer with the NSW Office of Fair Trading.
+This major is accredited by the Australian Property Institute (API) and, depending on electives chosen, students may be eligible for API Certified Practising Valuer (CPV) eligibility and registration as a valuer with the NSW Office of Fair Trading.
+Students, depending on chosen electives, are also eligible for Australian Property Institute (API) certifications of Certified Property Practitioner, Certified Property Manager, Certified Funds Manager, Certified Asset Manager and Certified Development Practitioner.
 This Major uses the principles of a range of areas of property, business, planning and law for making effective decisions in property.

-The Sport Management Major is available at Campbelltown Campus.
+The Sport Management Major is available at Campbelltown and Parramatta Campus.

 This Major is designed for people who seek careers in Australian and international Sport management.
 Specialist units provide students with a capacity to understand and function within the increasingly specialist context in which sport is played, organised and managed.
 Graduates are equipped with the skills and knowledge to manage sport experiences and resource pertaining to globalisation and emerging contemporary issues in sport.